 As acne cysts are deep within the skin, squeezing or attempting to self-extract these lesions can worsen the condition, slow down the healing process, and heighten the risk of permanent, deep scarring and hyperpigmentation.
 One way your dermatologist can get rid of a painful cyst or nodule is to inject it with a corticosteroid.

-The Benefits of Cortisone Injections: Intralesional steroid injections for cystic acne can help reduce the size and pain of cyst and promote healing much more quickly.
-After an injection, the acne cysts will shrink within eight hours and improve in several days.
+Intralesional steroid injections for cystic acne can help reduce cyst size and pain and promote healing much more quickly.
+After injection, the acne cysts will shrink within eight hours and improve several days.
 Larger cysts can also be incised (sliced open) and drained if necessary.
-This procedure should be done only when the cyst is large very painful and should be performed only in sterile medical office conditions by a licensed physician.
+This procedure should be done only when the cyst is large, very painful, and should be performed only in sterile medical office conditions by a licensed physician.

-Possible Side Effects of Cortisone Injections: While cortisone injections help with existing cysts, they do reduce existing bacteria and therefore do not help with the prevention of future cysts.
-They can also sometimes cause side effects, the most common of which is a "pitting" in the skin.
+While cortisone injections help with existing cysts, they do reduce existing bacteria and therefore do not help prevent future cysts.
+They can also sometimes cause side effects, the most common of which is "pitting" in the skin.
 However, these typically heal on their own.

 - Best vitamins and supplements for cystic acne

 - DIM -The best supplements for adult acne and hormonal acne

 - Best retinol products for adult acne

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.